 Name

-The name of the group shall be ENTER GROUP NAME HERE, hereafter referred to as ‘the group’.
+The name of the group shall be Exeter European Society, hereafter referred to as ‘the group’.

-The date this document was last updated was ENTER DATE HERE.
+The date this document was last updated was 7th November 2020.

 This Constitution may be amended by a two-thirds majority of those present and eligible to vote at an Annual General Meeting of the society